-The package is automatically uploaded to the ESMValGroup conda channel by a GitHub action.
+The package is automatically uploaded to the ESMValGroup conda channel by a GitHub action (note that this is an obsolete procedure for the main package upload, since the main package is now uploaded to conda-forge conda channel via the upload to PyPi, but we still upload to the esmvalgroup channel as a backup option; also the upload to esmvalcore gives us a chance to verify it immediately after upload).
 If this has failed for some reason, build and upload the package manually by following the instructions below.